nicoazel/SpeckleSuite/README.md

 # SpeckleSuite

-This is an attempt to build a walkthrough for setting up a ubuntu 16.x droplet and installing:
+This is an attempt to build a consolidated walkthrough for setting up a ubuntu 16.04 droplet and installing:
   * speckleAdmin
   * speckleServer
   * speckleViewer

 with a [NGINX](https://www.nginx.com/) reverse proxy server, and synchronized URL's

-## Background
+#### Background

-The steps for this are taken from [Digital Ocean](www.digitalocean.com) tutorials and modified to focus on running a server exclusively for Speckle.
+The steps for this are taken from [Digital Ocean](www.digitalocean.com) tutorials and [Speckle](https://speckle.works) documents.
+I have modified them or outlined them to focus on running a server exclusively for Speckle.
+This is intended for myself and other novice developers/users.

+While I have been using digitalocean for their costs and excellent noob friendly tutorials, these steps should work on any Virtual Privat Server (VPS)

+___

 ## 1. Droplet